 In addition, users with legal access can help to report suspicious activities beforehand.
 Doing so can both help to prevent problems such as data breaches before they happen and end them before they become worse for the organization.

-Businesses benefit from acceptable technology use policies in addition to standard AUPs.
+Businesses benefit from acceptable technology use policies in addition to a standard acceptable use policy.
 These policies can protect a company or institution from expected future problems.
-The term acceptable technology use policy refers to an AUP that covers and regulates the use of technology beyond a company’s computers and network.
+The term acceptable use policies for workplace technology refers to an AUP that covers and regulates the use of technology beyond a company’s computers and network.
 Acceptable technology use policies are most often used by educational institutions such as schools.